The Hardest Day: British scramble

 The British followed the main raids and were aware of all the approaching aircraft, save for the low-altitude 9 Staffel.
 The radar station near Dover began reporting a build-up over the Pas-de-Calais area.
-This activity increased until 12:45 when six separate concentrations were reported.
-The plotters estimated the strength of the force as 350 aircraft, one-third more than the actual size.
+This activity increased until 12:45 when six concentrations were reported.
+The plotters estimated the strength of the force as 350 aircraft, a third more than the actual size.
 At RAF Uxbridge, AOC No. 11 Group RAF Keith Park and his controllers directed No. 501 Squadron RAF and its 12 Hawker Hurricanes, already in the air, to Canterbury at 20,000 feet.
 They had been on their way back to RAF Gravesend having spent most of the morning on patrol operating from RAF Hawkinge near Folkestone.
 Within minutes eight more Squadrons were dispatched to meet them; two from Kenley, two from Biggin Hill and one each from North Weald, Martlesham Heath, Manston and Rochford.